 Two Weeks Before Flying

 I take Olive Leaf Extract to help build my immunity before I leave.
 I usually take these at the first sign of a cold.
 But when I am preparing to travel I start taking them two weeks before.

 - Get plenty of sleep

 If you are prone to Motion Sickness, you will know how awful it can make you feel.
 There are a lot of over the counter medications, but I haven’t really found any that help too much.

-I am lucky that I don’t usually get motion sickness, but it has been known to hit out of the blue particularly on boats, so I do like to have something with me just in case.
+I am lucky that I don’t usually get motion sickness too often, but it has been known to hit out of the blue particularly on boats, so I do like to have something with me just in case.

 Peppermint is great for an upset stomach, and so is ginger.
-At home, I will often have a peppermint tea with a slice of ginger if my stomach feels a little precarious, but that’s not so easy when travelling.
+At home, I will often have a peppermint tea or plain tea with lemon, honey and a slice of ginger if my stomach feels a little precarious (good for colds too with garlic added), but that’s not so easy when travelling.

 - Stay hydrated

 - Use Peppermint & Lemon Essential Oil for motion sickness